microtron-workstation/microtron/README.md

 #### Stability and Speed

-Every passionate producer enjoys being in the state of flow, when everything just comes together automatically, the ideas are flying to you in a stream, only to arrive at the aggravating moment of seeing your entire audio workstation crash and realizing that you forgot to save the project.
+Every passionate producer enjoys being in the flow, when everything just seems to come together naturally, the ideas are flying to you in a stream, but suddenly you arrive at the aggravating moment of seeing your digital audio workstation crash in front of you, realizing you forgot to save the project and the progress you made is lost.

-Being safe from a large number of hard-to-debug memory bugs that are statically prevented by Rust in combination with using the fewest `unwrap()` calls possible gives us a quite stable foundation on which we can build reliant software that doesn't just crash out of nowhere, which is especially desirable if you're currently delivering a live performance to your fans.
+Being protected from a large number of hard-to-debug memory bugs in combination with the avoidance of `panic!()` calls wherever possible gives us quite a stable foundation on which we can build reliant software that doesn't just crash out of nowhere, which is especially desirable if you're currently delivering a live performance to your fans.

 ## Features

 #### Process-Based Module Graph

-The foundation of Microtron's signal processing logic, a single audio node, is realized as the `Module` trait.
+The foundation of Microtron's signal processing logic, a single audio node, is formed by the `Module` trait.
 It represents a piece of code which continuously synthesizes or processes frames worth of audio.
 Integrating a module into a `ModuleSocket` equips it with UDP networking capabilities, thus enabling it to join the process-level graph maintained by the coordinator.

 #### Application-Level Dataflow Structures